cybertec-postgresql/pgwatch/docs/components.rst

 Component reuse
 ---------------

-NB!
-All components are *loosely coupled*, thus for non-pgwatch2 components (pgwatch2 components are only the metrics collector and the optional Web UI) you can decide to make use of an already existing installation of Postgres, Grafana or InfluxDB and run additionally just the pgwatch2 collector.
+All components are *loosely coupled*, thus for non-pgwatch2 components (pgwatch2 components are only the metrics collector and the optional Web UI) you can decide to make use of an already existing installation of Postgres, Grafana or Prometheus and run additionally just the pgwatch2 collector.

 * To use an existing Postgres DB for storing the monitoring config